The Top 5 Ways to Add a Second Unit to Your Home

 With real estate prices skyrocketing across the U.S., many people are exploring alternate solutions, like adding living space to property that they already own.
 Accessory dwelling units (ADUs) are among the most cost-effective and space-efficient solutions.

-ADUs give you options.
-If there is only one thing you take away from this article, it should be this.
+If there is only one thing you take away from this article, it should be this - ADUs give you options.

 As the name suggests, backyard homes are small homes suitable for independent living.
 While their features vary, they usually provide all the essentials, such as a full kitchen, bathroom, bedroom, and living space.

 Backyard homes are a particularly good solution for aging parents who want to live closer to their children while still maintaining some independence.
-Since these units usually have just a single floor, they are naturally more accessible than ADUs that require climbing stairs.
+Since these units usually have just a single floor, they are naturally more accessible than some ADUs that might be two stories, and require climbing stairs.
+Less complicated projects usually lead to lower initial investment costs, and more seamless permitting processes.

-A particularly quick and cost-effective ADU solution, garage conversion does not usually require much construction work, as the walls (and possibly even electricity and plumbing) will already be in place.
-Since garages are at street level, they offer the same accessibility benefits as backyard homes.
+A particularly quick and cost-effective ADU solution, the garage conversion does not usually require much construction work, as the walls (and possibly even electricity and plumbing) will already be in place.
+Since garages are at street level, they offer the same accessibility benefits as backyard homes, and do not require parking.
+Thanks to 2020 legislation, they also do not need to replace the parking that is required for the primary home.

 Attached Additional Unit